100 Notable alumni of

 Biography

-James Maitland "Jimmy" Stewart was an American actor and military officer.
+James Maitland Stewart was an American actor and military aviator.
 Known for his distinctive drawl and everyman screen persona, Stewart's film career spanned 80 films from 1935 to 1991.
-With the strong morality, which he portrayed both on and off the screen, he epitomized the "American ideal" in the mid-twentieth century.
+With the strong morality he portrayed both on and off the screen, he epitomized the "American ideal" in the mid-twentieth century.
 In 1999, the American Film Institute (AFI) ranked him third on its list of the greatest American male actors.
 He received numerous honors including the AFI Life Achievement Award in 1980, the Kennedy Center Honor in 1983, as well as the Academy Honorary Award and Presidential Medal of Freedom, both in 1985.

 11. F. Scott Fitzgerald